blockfeed/reddit-cleanup/README.md

 ## Features
 - Delete **all Reddit submissions (posts)** from your account.
 - Delete **all Reddit comments** from your account.
-- Anonymize posts instead of deleting them, if preferred.
-- Avoids Reddit’s rate limit with optional pauses between deletions.
-- Ensures cleanup of your submissions and comments efficiently.

 ## Installation